WNLO (TV)

-WNLO (channel 23) is a television station in Buffalo, New York, United States, airing programming from The CW.
+WNLO (channel 23) is a television station in Buffalo, New York, United States, serving as the local outlet for The CW.
 It is owned and operated by network majority owner Nexstar Media Group alongside CBS affiliate WIVB-TV (channel 4).
 WNLO and WIVB-TV share studios on Elmwood Avenue in North Buffalo; through a channel sharing agreement, the two stations transmit using WNLO's spectrum from a tower in Colden, New York.